petros-d/docs/cloud/known-limitations.md

 - We do not currently support PgBouncer, but the RDS instance provisioned in your Cluster will support around 1000 connections to your database, enough to support 10-12 Deployments.
 - If a user changes Workspace roles on Astronomer, it can take a maximum of 10 minutes for corresponding Airflow permission changes to take effect.
 - The usage of [Deployment API Keys](api-keys.md) in [CI/CD processes](ci-cd.md) currently requires fetching a short-lived authentication token and making requests directly to our Docker registry and the Astronomer API.
 Native support for Deployment API Keys in the Astronomer Cloud CLI is coming soon.
 - The Astronomer Cloud CLI is generally limited to `astrocloud dev` commands, in addition to `astrocloud deploy` and `astrocloud auth`.
-Full functionality is coming soon.
 - Clicking on **Refresh DAG** in the Airflow UI will redirect you to `<org-name>.astronomer.run` (Astronomer Home Page) instead of the task instance URL.
 We recommend upgrading to [Runtime 4.0](runtime-release-notes.md#astronomer-runtime-400), as Airflow 2.2 no longer supports this refresh button in the Airflow UI.
 - [Deferrable operators](deferrable-operators.md) cannot be tested in local Airflow environments running via the Astronomer Cloud CLI.
 To use deferrable operators, you must have a Deployment running [Runtime 4.0+](runtime-release-notes.md#astronomer-runtime-400).